ricmmartins/fasthack-linux/README.md

 ## Introduction

 This is a learning resource created to help interested people to get Linux skills and an understanding of basic command-line concepts using Azure to build and learn.
+But it is not restricted to using Azure and you can run this hackathon on any virtual machine using Ubuntu Linux.
 <img align="right" src="./Student/resources/images/linuxpenguin.png" width="250"/>

 > Note: This Hackathon were incorporated into the Microsoft What The Hack, as the 1st Linux "Hackathon" by Microsoft!
 See more at [http://aka.ms/wth](http://aka.ms/wth)